New physics and the tau polarization vector in $b\to c \tau \bar\nu_\tau$ decays: Tau polarization vector for decays in the presence of NP

 where the involved $\widetilde W_{Ii}$ SFs are also defined in Ref.~\cite{Penalva:2020xup}.
 Now, from Eqs.~(\ref{eq:pol}) and \eqref{eq:GammafromO} (or equivalently Eq.~(\ref{eq:probS})), the latter particularized for $S=\tilde s$, one immediately gets \bea {\cal P}^\mu=\frac1{{\cal N}(\omega, k\cdot p)}\bigg[\ \frac{p^\mu_\perp}{M} {\cal N_{H_{\rm 1}}}(\omega, k\cdot p)+\frac{q^\mu_\perp} {M}{\cal N_{H_{\rm 2}}}(\omega, k\cdot p) +\frac{\epsilon^{\mu k'qp}}{M^3} {\cal N_{H_{\rm 3}}}(\omega, k\cdot p) \bigg], \eea with $\ell_\perp= [\ell-(\ell\cdot k'/m_\tau^2) k^{\prime}]$ ($\ell = p,q$), which appears because we have removed the projection of $p$ and $q$ along $k'$ since ${\cal P}^\mu$ is orthogonal to $k^{\prime\mu}$.

 As can be seen from the general results of Ref.~\cite{Penalva:2020xup}, the $\widetilde W$ SFs present in ${\cal N_{H_{\rm 3}}}$ are generated from the interference of vector-axial with scalar-pseudoscalar terms ($\widetilde W_{I1}$), scalar-pseudoscalar with tensor terms ($\widetilde W_{I3}$), and vector-axial with tensor terms ($\widetilde W_{I4,I5,I6}$).
 Since the vector-axial terms are already present in the SM, at least one of the $C_S,C_P,C_T$ Wilson coefficients must be nonzero for ${\cal N_{H_{\rm 3}}}$ to be nonzero.
 Besides, ${\cal N_{H_{\rm 3}}}$ is proportional to the imaginary part of SFs, which requires complex Wilson coefficients, thus incorporating violation of the CP symmetry in the NP effective Hamiltonian.
-This feature makes the study of such contribution to the polarization vector of special relevance.
+This feature makes the study of such contribution to the polarization vector of special relevance and it has been discussed before in the context of $\bar B \to D^{(*)}$ decays~\cite{Tanaka:1994ay,Ivanov:2017mrj}.
+Moreover for $\bar B \to D^*$, some CP-odd observables, defined using angular distributions involving the kinematics of the products of the $D^*$ decay, have been also presented~\cite{Duraisamy:2013pia, Duraisamy:2014sna, Ligeti:2016npd, Bhattacharya:2020lfm}.
+These are known as the CP violating triple product asymmetries, which should be sensitive to the relative phases of the Wilson coefficients, as the ${\cal F_H}$ and ${\cal G_H}$ scalar functions are.